creme332/Big-Integer-Square-Root-Algorithm/README.md

-# 💻 Square root calculator
+# Square Root Calculator

-Calculates the square root of large numbers to any degree of accuracy.
+Calculates the square root of large numbers in string format to any degree of accuracy.

 ```
 Enter number : 48954351